rdammkoehler/DockerKata/06_named_containers.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of creating a container with a specific name.
+The purpose of this kata is to familiarize yourself with the process of creating a container with a specific name.

 ## Overview

-In this exercise we will pull and image and create a container with a specific name using that image.
+In this exercise, we will pull and image and create a container with a specific name using that image.

 ## Kata Steps